Welcome to today's edition of the Rush 24-7 podcast.

 But that's not even the funny part.

-He said that Tom Dashel can reach across the aisle.
+He said that Tom Daschel can reach across the aisle.

 He is the foremost health care expert in the country.

-Tom Dashell was the most partisan man in Washington.
+Tom Daschell was the most partisan man in Washington.

 The only time he reached across the aisle was when it was to pluck Jim Jeffords away from the Republican Party.

-When the Republicans led by Trent Lott decided to go, we had we had a what was it, a 50-50 uh majority and a lot agreed to share power on committees, an equal number, even though the vice president gave us the tie vote, so we officially had 51 when it came down to it.
+When the Republicans, led by Trent Lott, decided to go, we had a, what was it, a 50-50 majority, and a lot agreed to share power on committees, an equal number, even though the vice president gave us the tie vote, so we eventually had 51 when it came down to it.

-Okay, then he went to Jeffords, who uh, as long as we're talking about insane and so forth.
+Then he went to Jeffords, who, as long as we're talking about insane and so forth.

 By the way, speaking of insane, Pelosi's insane.